Thanks for stopping by to check out my Appen review.

 - Strong English writing skills.

-- The capability of working with programs and apps, troubleshooting, and following instructions.
+- The capability of working with programs and apps such as web browsers and search tools.

-- Social Media Evaluators work part-time, up to 20 hours/week.
+- Social Media Evaluators and other remote work is part-time, generally up to 20 hours/week.

 - 1-4 hours of work each day for 5-7 days (per week) is common.